-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule that holds the appropriate federal and/or state permits, will recover and relocate the special-status species.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule trapped and unable to leave on its own accord, a permitted biologist, defined as a qualified biologist that holds the appropriate federal and/or state permits, will recover and relocate the special-status species.
 In addition, all food scraps, wrappers, food containers, cans, bottles, and other trash from the project area will be deposited in closed trash containers or kept in closed vehicles.
-Trash containers will be removed from the project area on a regular basis.
-3. Confirm that openended pipes are capped or inspected according to this APM, and all other APM requirements are implemented.
+Trash containers will be removed from the project area on a regular basis. backfilling.
+(Project Proponents) 3.
+Confirm that open- ended pipes are capped or inspected according to this APM, and all other APM requirements are implemented.
 (CPUC) 4.
 If a special-status species is found, confirm that the guidance provided in this APM is followed.
 (CPUC) APM BIO-5.
 Dead or Injured Special-Status Wildlife.
 If any dead or injured special-status wildlife or birds protected by the Migratory Bird Treaty Act are discovered at the project site during construction, work will stop in the immediate vicinity.
 The project proponents will notify the on-call biologist and the appropriate resource agency (USFWS and/or CDFW) before construction is allowed to resume.
-ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 1.
-Confirm that work is stopped and APM requirements followed if dead or injured special-status wildlife or birds are discovered.
+ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Confirm that work is stopped and APM requirements followed if dead or injured special-status wildlife or birds are discovered.
 (CPUC) During construction, if necessary.
 Mitigation Measure BIO-1.
 Actions to Further Avoid and Minimize Impacts to Special-Status Species.
-The additional mitigation actions below supplement the Applicant Proposed Measures (APMs) included as part of the Proposed Project and as applicable to ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 1.
-Retain qualified biologist(s) to perform pre-construction and pre-activity surveys for special-status plants and wildlife, per the Prior to construction.
+The additional mitigation actions below supplement the Applicant Proposed Measures (APMs) included as ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Retain qualified biologist(s) to perform pre-construction and pre-activity surveys for special-status plants Prior to construction.
 Prior to construction.
 Prior to construction.
 During construction.
-Prior-to, during, and post construction.